Schumer: Senators will 'get the job done' on infrastructure

 Several senators had predicted that the text of the bill would be ready for review late Friday or early Saturday, but it was not done when the Senate opened for business late in the morning.
-Nor was it ready when the chamber recessed after four hours of minimal activity on the floor.
-Rather, the work was still taking place behind the scenes and it was unclear when votes would occur.
+Nor was it ready to be filed when Schumer closed the floor 11 hours later.

+"They need a little more time," Schumer said in the evening.
+“I'm prepared to give it to them."

 Schumer, D-N.Y., said he understood that completing the writing of such a large bill is a difficult project, but he warned that he was prepared to keep lawmakers in Washington for as long as it took to complete votes on both the bipartisan infrastructure plan and a budget blueprint that would allow the Senate to begin work later this year on a massive, $3.5 trillion social, health and environmental bill.